jukebox017/fmg/api/README.md

 - Install dependencies: `npm install`
 - Start the app: `npm start`
+- UI is available at `localhost:4000`
-- API is now available at `localhost:4000/graphql`
+- API is available at `localhost:4000/graphql`